About Trauma

 What is trauma?

-Trauma refers to the psychological distress brought on when someone is involved in or witness to a terrifying event.
+Trauma refers to the psychological distress brought on when someone is involved in or witnesses a terrifying event, such as:

 Woman scared but ready to address her trauma with a therapist at MIndsol Wellness Center in Sarasota, Florida